DataHiveDevelopment/Laravel-Introspection/readme.md

 Install the package and the following the appropriate steps below depending on which server you are configuring.

 If you want to use UUIDs as a unique identifier for your users across applications, as we do, follow the [UUID Setup](<#UUIDSetup>).
-You will perform this setup on the authorization server as well as all resource servers.
+You will perform this setup on the authorization server only!

 ## <a name="AuthorizationServer">#</a> Authorization Server